Steven-Yiran/ChestXRay/public/log.md

 Oct 14th
 - Integrated Tensorflow's mobilenet, a off-the-shelf model, into our program
 - Cleaned the Chest X-Ray dataset for training.

+Oct 15th
+- Added display to view Model Predictions
+- Identified what paper to present on
+- Updated plan on Clickup